15 Crawlability Problems & How to Fix Them

 <meta name="robots" content="noindex">

-Although the noindex tag is intended to control indexing, it can create crawlability issues if you leave it on your pages for a long time.
+While the noindex tag is intended to control indexing, it can create crawlability issues if left on your pages for a long time.

 Google treats long-term "noindex" tags as nofollow tags, as confirmed by Google's John Mueller.

-Over time, Google will stop crawling the links on those pages altogether.
+Over time, Google will stop crawling the links on those pages entirely.

-So, if your pages aren’t getting crawled, long-term noindex tags could be the culprit.
+If your pages aren’t getting crawled, long-term noindex tags might be the culprit.

 The tool will list pages on your site with a "noindex" tag.